 They tap into something that many of us are feeling on a deeper level.

-A sense of injustice, inequality and disillusionment with political systems.
+A sense of injustice, inequality and disillusionment with political, corporate + economic systems.

 Yet, many conspiracy theories are inflated by biased personal opinions, here-say, rumor and flimsy evidence.